swastik99/coffeedate/README.md

 - Tell it exactly what you're imagining.
 Some ideas:
   - Falling hearts animation with a love letter reveal
   - Interactive story where they choose their adventure
-  - A countdown to Valentine's Day with daily messages
+  - A countdown to coffee date with daily messages
   - A quiz about your relationship
   - Whatever your heart desires — literally